The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 When it comes to cutting greenhouse gas emissions, time is of the essence.
 The PILOT-E scheme provides a fast track for Norwegian companies to turn climate-friendly concepts into competitive solutions at record speed.

-According to the Intergovernmental Panel on Climate Change (IPCC), we only have 11 years to slash emissions dramatically, if we are to limit global warming to 1.5 °C.
+According to the Intergovernmental Panel on Climate Change (IPCC), we only have 10 years to slash emissions dramatically, if we are to limit global warming to 1.5 °C.

 To make it as simple as possible for companies to develop these technologies, Norway has established the PILOT-E funding scheme.

 If a consortium of two or more companies has a promising concept they wish to pursue, they only need to submit a single application.
 Those making the grade receive funding and follow-up for the entire technology development pathway, from research and development to scaling and commercial launch.

 This lowers the bar for companies to go green.
-It ensures that good solutions do not gather dust in a desk drawer, but make their way onto the market and ultimately help to reduce emissions both locally and globally.
+It ensures that good solutions do not gather dust in a drawer, but make their way onto the market and ultimately help to reduce emissions both locally and globally.

 In addition to close follow-up and coordination, the PILOT-E scheme also gives companies predictable financing.
 Instead of having to apply for support for each phase of technology development, companies are guaranteed support until their product is firmly placed into the hands of the customer.

 Launched in 2015, the PILOT-E scheme has completed four funding rounds to date.
 The next call for proposals has a deadline of 16 September 2020.

 The scheme has generated tangible results.
 In some cases, development and commercialisation have gone even faster than planned.